OpenDSA/OpenDSA/RST/source/Development/GraphShortest.rst

 labeled with real numbers.
 These numbers represent the distance (or other cost metric, such as travel time) between two vertices.
-These labels may be called :dfn:`weights`, :dfn:`costs`, or :dfn:`distances`, depending on the application.
+These labels may be called :term:`weights`, :term:`costs`, or :term:`distances`, depending on the application.
 Given such a graph, a typical problem is to find the total length of the shortest path between two specified vertices.
 This is not a trivial problem, because the shortest path may not be